nicx/node-tradfri-restapi/README.md

 ---
 A simple REST-API implementation of [node-tradfri-argon](https://www.npmjs.com/package/node-tradfri-argon) with the following commands

+ - `/tradfri/register` will register to Tradfri Gateway and generate PSK
  - `/tradfri/deviceids` will provide an array of device ids
  - `/tradfri/groupids` will provide an array of group ids
  - `/tradfri/devices` will provide a full list of all devices including meta data